leadingagile/podcast_recommender_system/README.md

 # podcast_recommender_system
-A recommendation system using an LLM and RAG to generate recommendations to podcast listeners.
+A paper that describes the software architecture and expirements performed to develop a recommendation system using an LLM and RAG to generate recommendations to podcast listeners.